cornell-rug/cornell-rug.github.io/index.md

 ## Come to our initial interest meeting

-Come join us Monday, February 19th at 10:00 at the Big Red Barn for an initial interest meeting.
-Come chat about what you'd like to see from the group, ideas, and directions.
+The first meeting of the Cornell R User Group is happening next Monday (2/19) at 10am in the Big Red Barn.
+People of all skill levels and roles are welcome.
+The goal of the meeting is to get to know each other, talk about our interests and what we’d like to get out of the group, and make a plan for future meetings.
+Coffee will be provided!

 If you can't make the meeting, fill out our survey **[here](https://cornell.ca1.qualtrics.com/jfe/form/SV_dpAUJMX34Vk0Vwi)** to give us ideas of what you'd like from the group - and join the listserv to get updates!